 Achievements: Winner COCA project 2020, finalist SIPA 2020, publications in L'oeil de la Photographie, PH museum, Bored Panda, Lensculture, ADF photo, Fashionista.

-'You don't hear me', a new project where the lives of children and their mothers are captured in 3 female prisons in Mexico-City.
+'Do you hear me', a new project breaking the silence of the children in the Mexican prison.
+The lives of children and their mothers are captured in 3 female prisons in Mexico-City.
 Approximately 500 babies, toddlers and children under age 3 currently live incarcerated with their mothers in prisons across Mexico.
 They have been described as “the invisible children.”
-Until 2016, Mexico had no laws recognising the rights of these children

 Follow my work, exhibitions and life as a visual artist on Instagram